AbsGeorge/project1-indoorclimbing/README.md

 ## Database

-I decided to use mysql to store my data as I felt it was more secure than a standalone database.
+I decided to use mysql to store my data because it was more secure than a standalone database.

 Looking at the below image, you can see that the data input by the user is now securely stored in the relevant tables.